MicrosoftDocs/cloud-adoption-framework/docs/govern/enforce-cloud-governance-policies.md

 Secure cloud environments automatically by enforcing best practices and compliance with security frameworks.

-- *Apply security policies.* Use the [built-in security policies](/azure/governance/policy/samples/) and [automated security compliance](/azure/defender-for-cloud/security-policy-concept) with standards, such as NIST 800 SP series, Center for Internet Security benchmarks, and the Microsoft cloud security benchmark.
+- *Apply security policies.* Use the [built-in security policies](/azure/governance/policy/samples/) and [automated security compliance](/azure/defender-for-cloud/security-policy-concept) to align with common security standards.
+There's built-in policies for NIST 800 SP series, Center for Internet Security benchmarks, and the Microsoft cloud security benchmark.
 Use built-in policies to [automate the security configuration](/azure/governance/policy/samples/built-in-policies) of specific Azure services.
 [Create custom policies](/azure/governance/policy/tutorials/create-custom-policy-definition) to define your own rules for working with Azure.

-- *Apply identity governance.* Enable [multi-factor authentication](/entra/identity/authentication/concept-mfa-howitworks) and [self-service password reset](/entra/identity/authentication/concept-sspr-howitworks).
+- *Apply identity governance.* Enable [multifactor authentication](/entra/identity/authentication/concept-mfa-howitworks) and [self-service password reset](/entra/identity/authentication/concept-sspr-howitworks).
 [Eliminate weak passwords](/entra/identity/authentication/concept-password-ban-bad-combined-policy).
 Automate other aspects of [identity governance](/entra/id-governance/identity-governance-overview), such as access request workflows, access reviews, and identity lifecycle management.
 [Enable just-in time access](/entra/id-governance/privileged-identity-management/pim-configure) to limit access to important resources.

 - *Apply access controls*.
 Use [Azure role-based access controls](/azure/role-based-access-control/overview) (RBAC) and [attribute-access controls](/azure/role-based-access-control/conditions-overview) (ABAC) to govern access to specific resources.
 Grant and deny permissions to users and groups.
 Apply the permission at the appropriate [scope](/azure/role-based-access-control/scope-overview) (management group, subscription, resource group, or resource) to provide only the permission needed and limit management overhead.